False Bay: Recreational pursuits and tourism

-Fishing can be good in False Bay and at times there are large schools of snoek, an oily, barracuda-like fish that is much sought after locally, and Yellowtail.
+Fishing can be good in False Bay, and at times there are large schools of snoek, an oily, barracuda-like fish that is much sought after locally, and yellowtail.
 Angling from the rocky shores to either side of the bay is very popular, but can be dangerous.
-The shape of the seabed at the mouth of the bay creates interference patterns in the swells that come in from the Southern Ocean and these patterns occasionally combine to cause "killer waves" to rise up without obvious warning and to sweep the sandstone ledges well above the high tide mark.
-A number of rock anglers have been swept away and drowned over the years, but this seems to have done little to dampen enthusiasm for the sport.
+The shape of the seabed at the mouth of the bay creates interference patterns in the swells that come in from the Southern Ocean, and these patterns occasionally combine to cause "killer waves" to rise without obvious warning and to sweep the sandstone ledges well above the high tide mark.
+Several rock anglers have been swept away and drowned over the years, but this seems to have done little to dampen enthusiasm for the sport.

 Sailing is also a popular recreational activity in False Bay.
 The sailing clubs in False Bay include False Bay Yacht Club in Simon's Town, Fish Hoek Beach Sailing Club at the main beach in Fish Hoek, Gordon's Bay Yacht Club in the Gordon's Bay Harbour, and Hottentots Holland Beach Sailing Club in Strand.
-The moorings at the False Bay Yacht club are well protected from south easterly waves as they are in the lee of the naval base harbour, and are in the lee of the peninsula for westerly waves, and the water is relatively deep.
-The marina at Harbour Island in Gordon's Bay is protected against swells from all directions, but the entrance and inshore approaches are exposed to large south-westerly seas.
+The moorings at the False Bay Yacht club are well protected from south easterly waves, as they are in the lee of the naval base harbour, and are in the lee of the peninsula for westerly waves, and the water is relatively deep.
+The marina at Harbour Island in Gordon's Bay is protected against swells from all directions.
+Still, the entrance and inshore approaches are exposed to large south-westerly seas.
 Gordon's Bay harbour is largely silted up by sand, and access by keeled sailing yachts is limited by draught and tide.

 There is a small granite island in the bay called Seal Island, which is one of the main breeding sites for the Cape fur seal.
-The seals attract many great white sharks and some of the biggest sharks ever seen have been spotted in these waters.
-These sharks are famous for the manner in which they breach the surface of the water while attacking seals, sometimes jumping entirely out of the water.
+The seals attract many great white sharks, and some of the largest sharks ever recorded have been spotted in these waters.
+These sharks are famous for breaching the surface while attacking seals, sometimes jumping entirely out of the water.
 Despite this, swimming, surfing, sailing, scuba diving and freediving are popular pastimes around the bay, at centres such as Muizenberg, Kalk Bay, Smitswinkel Bay, Strand and Gordon's Bay.
 Shark attacks are uncommon but not unknown, with two deaths since 2010.
-Sightings of great white sharks have decreased in recent years; it is believed that competition between the sharks and a population of Orca in the region may be responsible.
+Sightings of great white sharks have decreased in recent years; it is believed that competition between the sharks and a population of orca in the region may be responsible.

-Tourism relating to False Bay makes a significant contribution to the region's economy, providing revenue from whale watching, shark-cage diving and other water sports.
+Tourism relating to False Bay makes a significant contribution to the region's economy, providing revenue from whale watching, shark-cage diving, and other water sports.